veikkonyfors/blog/_posts/2022-11-04-kotlin-constructors.md

 Properties can also be specified in the body block.
 One can even mix up these two means; some properties specified in header between parenthesis and some in the body block.
 Like in the below working sample:

-	// All four properties specified on primary constructor line, miles even with a default value class MotorBike1(val make:String, val model:String?, val displacement:Int, var miles:Int=10) {
+	// All four properties specified on primary constructor line,
+	//miles even with a default value
+	class MotorBike1(val make:String, val model:String?, val displacement:Int, var miles:Int=10)
+	{

 	}

-	// Three first properties specified on constructor line, fourth item, _miles, without var keyword, is a
+	// Three first properties specified on constructor line, fourth item,
-	//parameter used to initialize the property, miles, which is specified in the body. class MotorBike2(val make:String, _model:String, _displacement:Int, _miles:Int)
+	// _miles, without var keyword, is a parameter used to initialize the property, miles,
+	// which is specified in the body. class MotorBike2(val make:String, _model:String, _displacement:Int, _miles:Int)
 		{
 	        val model:String